clj-kondo/clj-kondo/doc/config.md

 it.
 Note that the file has to declare a namespace corresponding to its directory structure and file name, just like in normal Clojure.

-A analyze-call hook function receives a node in its argument map.
+An analyze-call hook function receives a node in its argument map.
 It will use the `clj-kondo.hooks-api` namespace to rewrite this node into a new node.
 The node data structures and related functions are based on the [rewrite-clj](https://github.com/xsc/rewrite-clj) library.
 Clj-kondo has a